 Wails from the Grave is a useful combat trick.
 A number of times equal to their proficiency bonus per long rest, when they successfully deal Sneak Attack damage, the Phantom can target another creature within 30′ of the first and deal half as many Sneak Attack dice (rounding up) in Necrotic damage.

-This damage doesn’t need to hit and doesn’t allow a save, so it’s a good way to put damage on targets with high AC or magical defences.
+This damage doesn’t need to hit and doesn’t allow a save, so it’s a good way to put damage on targets with high AC or magical defenses.
 Just sneak attack a goon with low AC and a stack of hit points, and chain damage into their tougher-shelled boss.
 It’s also a convenient way to finish off targets hanging in the fight by a single hit point.

-At ninth level, Tokens of the Departed grants the ability to crystallise the spirit of creatures that die within 30 feet into a Soul Trinket as a reaction, provided the Phantom has a free hand.
+At ninth level, Tokens of the Departed grants the ability to crystallize the spirit of creatures that die within 30 feet into a Soul Trinket as a reaction, provided the Phantom has a free hand.
 They can carry up to their proficiency bonus in Soul Trinkets.
-These give advantage on death and Constitution saving throws while on the Phantom’s person, and can be crushed to provide extra charges for Wails from the Grave, or to ask a question of the spirit trapped within.
+These give advantage on death and Constitution saving throws while on the Phantom’s person, and can be crushed to provide extra charges for Wails from the Grave or to ask a question of the spirit trapped within.

 Unless you capture the soul of someone you really need to speak to in a trinket, you should aim to constantly burn through your Soul Trinkets in a fight – chaff enemies and fragile skirmishers will die quickly if you keep spending your Soul Trinkets, and will fill those charges back up for you.